cqframework/FhirProfileTools/README.md

 Collection of tools for authors of Fast Healthcare Interoperability Resources (FHIR) profiles to automate validation and supplemental documentation generation.
-Initial set of tools are for profiles in Excel XML Spreadsheet 2003 format, which is typically used to define resources and associated profiles.
+Initial set of tools are for profiles in Excel XML Spreadsheet 2003 format (aka SpreadsheetML), which is typically used to define resources and associated profiles.

 Anybody creating profiles off the continuous integration branch of fhir-svn repo